Peru Walking & Hiking Tour

 The Wonders of Cusco, the Sacred Valley & Machu Picchu

 Machu Picchu has a gravitational pull.
 So strong that Inca culture still influences people today.
-Some still practice the 600-year-old pottery techniques.
-Others, like you, are influenced from thousands of miles away.
-It urges you to hike the hills of Cusco at 11,000 feet above sea level, investigate the ruins of Sacsayhuamán, "Stonehenge of the Andes," make friends with the local schoolchildren who live in hidden weaving communities in undiscovered valleys, stand above it all at the summit of Montaña Machu Picchu and testify to the resilience of humanity.
+Some practice the 600-year-old pottery techniques.
+Others, like you, are moved from thousands of miles away.
+It urges you to hike in Cusco at 11,000 feet above sea level, investigate the ruins of Sacsayhuamán, "Stonehenge of the Andes," make friends with the local schoolchildren who live in hidden weaving communities in undiscovered valleys, stand above it all at the summit of Montaña Machu Picchu and testify to the resilience of humanity.
 Theirs and yours.

 We want to make sure you're on the right trip and that you have the best experience possible.
 Every Backroads trip is unique and this one is no exception.